002A/ixora.io/projects/colorblindness/color-blindness-simulation.rst

 .. description: Color blindness simulation generator
 .. type: text

-`Color blind <https://en.wikipedia.org/wiki/Color_blindness>`_ people have partial or no ability to perceive colors.
-This library can do a color transformation on your sketch to reduce the color palette in a way that mimics color deficiencies.
+`Color blind <https://en.wikipedia.org/wiki/Color_blindness>`_ people have partial or no ability to perceive colors. `This library </projects/colorblindness/>`_ can do a color transformation on your sketch to reduce the color palette in a way that mimics color deficiencies.

 To learn about the science behind color blindness simulation, refer to the :doc:`color-blindness-simulation-research` page.
+To learn more about the Processing library I have built to simulate color blindness, go to the `main project page </projects/colorblindness/>`_.

 The library is designed to quickly transform each frame of your sketch so that the overhead from the library does not impact your `frame rate <https://www.processing.org/reference/frameRate.html>`_.
 Using this library, users can check that their work is accessible to color blind people and adjust their use of color as necessary.